-Time to change Wise Age has worked with age partners to produce these best practice guides relating to age and employment including an employer's guide and a senior's self help guide to help the unemployed over 50s back into employment / sell employment.
-This is now of crucial importance for the country, for employers and for older workers (50+), given the disruption to the labour market following the impact of the pandemic, the lock downs, Brexit and the trading and distribution situation.
+Time to change Wise Age has worked with age partners to produce these best practice guides relating to age and employment including an employer's guide and a senior's self-help guide to help the over 50s back into employment or self-employment.
+This is now of crucial importance for employers and for older workers (50+), given the disruption to the labour market following the impact of the pandemic, lockdowns, Brexit and the trading and distribution situation.

 Who are we?
 Wise Age Ltd was founded in 2012, drawing on the experience of our predecessors Wise Owls, and has led the way in researching, promoting and working around the questions of age and employment.
 We are London's leading specialist 50+ employment charity, training and supporting over 50s back into work.
-We educate and inform employers from all sectors and government decision makers, about the benefits that older workers and age diversity bring to business and how best to tap into this key labour and consumer resource.
+We educate and inform employers from all sectors, including government decision makers, about the benefits that older workers and age diversity bring to business and how best to tap into this key labour and consumer resource.
 This programme is funded by Trust for London to support over 50s back into work and help employers benefit from having an age diverse workforce.

 Become the solution.
-As an employer you can benefit greatly from the skills, knowledge, experience and aptitudes of older workers who bring many business benefits to businesses and organisations.
+As an employer you can benefit greatly from the skills, knowledge, experience and aptitude of older workers who bring many benefits to organisations.
 Our research and experience shows that an age-diverse workforce brings many business benefits.

-For more information, go to www.wiseage.org.uk
+For more information, go to www.wiseage.org.uk.